Home | The Boat | First Mate | Admiral | Guestbook

 [That particular Southern Cross was lost on a reef off Australia.
 Lynn's new boat, In Anneoin, is steel.]

 So do go ahead and have fun boat shopping.
-Shiny is good, but look -- really look, at what the boat has to offer for you today and don't ever expect her to be perfect.
-Count on making her your own by improving what's there, but not today.
+Shiny is good, but look -- really look, at what the boat has to offer for you today.
+Do not ever expect her to be perfect.
+Count on making her your own by improving what is there, but not today.

 First use your new-to-you boat for a bit before dumping big bucks into her.

-The things you think critical might not be after you've used her for a bit.
-Make the boat yours after you've used her for a while and know, really know, what is critical to your happiness quotient.
-That's your To Do List.
+The things you think critical might not be after you have been aboard her for a bit.
+Make the boat yours after you have used her for a while.
+Via real life experience you will know, really know, what is critical to your happiness quotient.
+That is your To Do List.

 I'd love to hear what your first boat projects were.